mcschroeder/panini/benchmarks/oopsla25/methods/ttt/README.md

 docker run -v $(realpath ../../):/benchmark ttt
 ```

-This will take about 1-2 hours.
+This will take about 30 minutes to an hour.
 The inferred grammars can be found in the `results` directory, which will also contain a `results.csv` with the collected run times and exit codes.

 ## References